Generating Many Radical, Creative Ideas

 Use Affinity Diagrams to organize ideas and find common themes.

-Grid Analysis and Paired Comparison Analysis will help you choose between different options.
-You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and Nominal Group Technique and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.
+Decision Matrix Analysis and Paired Comparison Analysis will help you choose between different options.
+You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and the Modified Borda Count and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.

 When managed well, brainstorming can help you generate radical solutions to problems.
-Brainstorming can also encourage people to commit to solutions, because they have provided input and played a role in developing them.
+It can also encourage people to commit to solutions, because they have provided input and played a role in developing them.

-The best approach to brainstorming combines individual and group brainstorming.
-During the brainstorming process, there should be no criticism of ideas, and creativity should be encouraged.
+The best approach combines individual and group brainstorming.
+During the process, there should be no criticism of ideas, and creativity should be encouraged.